Beovu Eye Injection Risks and Vision Loss Concerns

 Beovu vs. Other AMD Treatments

-When compared to other AMD drugs like Eylea and Lucentis, the benefits and downsides of Beovu vary based on the patient.
+When compared to other AMD drugs like Eylea (aflibercept) and Lucentis (ranibizumab), the benefits and downsides of Beovu vary based on the patient.

 Clinical trials showed that people who received Beovu had slightly less improvement in the ability to read letters in a vision exam than those who received Eylea.
-However, a third of the Beovu patients had improvements in their ability to see details from a distance compared to a fourth of Eylea users.
+However, one-third of the Beovu patients had improvements in their ability to see details from a distance compared to one-fourth of Eylea users.

-Lucentis differs from Beovu because it can be administered via a refillable, surgically implantable device called a port delivery system.
-Studies also showed Lucentis improved users’ sight by several lines on the eye chart after multiple injections, but the gains were reversed over time.
+Lucentis differs from Beovu because doctors can administer it via a refillable, surgically implantable device called a port delivery system.
+Studies also showed Lucentis improved users’ sight by several lines on the eye chart after multiple injections, but the gains reversed over time.

 Vision Loss Risks and Inflammatory Side Effects of Beovu

-Shortly after Beovu was released, evidence began to surface showing side effects like temporary or permanent vision loss, inflammatory issues and more.
+Shortly after Novartis released Beovu, evidence began to surface showing side effects like temporary or permanent vision loss, inflammatory issues and more.

 Retinal Vasculitis

-Retinal vasculitis is when inflammatory changes occur in your retinal arteries and/or veins.
+Retinal vasculitis is a condition in which inflammatory changes occur in your retinal arteries or veins.
 It can cause complications that threaten your vision.
 Common symptoms include blurred vision, blind spots, flashes, floaters, visual distortions and changes in how you see color.

 The condition gets progressively worse.
 It starts with inflammation and can lead to complications like hemorrhages and retinal detachment if not treated.

-Beovu has been linked to retinal vasculitis.
-On February 23, 2020, the American Society of Retina Specialists revealed it received reports of 14 cases of vasculitis, including 11 cases that the reporting provider said were occlusive retinal vasculitis.
+Experts have linked Beovu to retinal vasculitis.
+In 2020, the American Society of Retina Specialists revealed it had received reports of 14 cases of vasculitis among Beovu patients.

 Retinal Artery Occlusion